JahyLuky/PRS/README.md

 ### Statistical Environment: R Programming

 Implementing these methods in R, I illustrate data manipulation, visualization, and modeling techniques on real-world datasets.
+This repository serves as a practical guide for leveraging statistical methods in R for data-driven decision-making.

 ## Practical Applications